 ‘A few months later I received an email about Walking Together, saying ‘would you like to do something’ and I love fundraising.
 So I got on board and decided to organise a walk in Bristol.’

 ‘I think it appealed to me because there was so much flexibility which was nice.
 You weren’t expected to move mountains, even if you just walk around the park,

 ‘There was just a real sense that it was more about bringing people together for something that’s important.’

 ‘I found that organising this event was a great way to encourage a community to come together.
 It really was a wonderful day.’

 ‘Everyone will have their own personal reason for supporting Anthony Nolan, mine is because they gave me and my family 10 extra years with my dad.’

 Walking Together community

-People all over the country are taking on lifesaving walks.
-This map shows the community of amazing people who are taking on their walk, their way, this Blood Cancer Awareness Month.
+People all over the country took on lifesaving walks.
+This map shows the community of amazing people who walked their way in Blood Cancer Awareness Month.